STAR WARS EPISODE VI: RETURN OF THE JEDI

 The furry cuddly toys, the Ewoks, were a blatant pandering to the lower age group in the audience and had most of the adult fans reacting in nauseous disgust.
 George Lucas subsequently spun the Ewoks off in two tv movies that were released cinematically outside the USA The Ewok Adventure/The Ewok Movie/Caravan of Courage (1984) and Ewoks II: The Battle for Endor/Ewoks and the Marauders of Endor (1986) as well as a brief animated tv series Ewoks (1985-7).

 After Return of the Jedi, George Lucas suddenly let the Star Wars universe, which he had announced only three years earlier would reach to nine films, fall silent.
 Many, bar a few faithful hardcore fans who poured over the stories, interviews, the novelizations and comic-books looking for clues, assumed that Lucass original plan of a nine volume saga would forever remain uncompleted.
 As two decades dragged on the chance of that happening seemed less and less likely, until the surprise announcement that Lucas would return to the Star Wars universe.
 This came about with Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
 In 2012, Lucas sold Lucasfilm to Disney who announced the intention to produce a new trilogy of films, the first of which was J.J.
-Abrams Star Wars Episode VII: The Force Awakens (2015).
+Abrams Star Wars Episode VII: The Force Awakens (2015) and to be followed by the upcoming Star Wars Episode VII: The Last Jedi (2017).
 Disney also created a series of live-action spinoff films beginning with Rogue One (2016).